TIIC/COAP/CLUS_offline/readme.txt

 For ease of reproducing and compare with other approaches, we provide the detailed experimental results with five metrics (MAE, NMAE, RMSE), under the "result/" directory, after running the above QoS prediction approach on our dataset.
-E.g.,"result/avg_rtResult_0.04.txt" records the evaluation results under matrix density = 4%.
+E.g.,"result/avg_relResult_0.04.txt" records the evaluation results under matrix density = 4%.
 In particular, each experiment is run for 20 times and the average result (including std value) is reported.
 These results can be directly used for your research work.

-On the other hand, if you want to reproduce our experiments, you can run the program with our provided Python scripts "run_rt.py".
+On the other hand, if you want to reproduce our experiments, you can run the program with our provided Python scripts "run_rel.py" and "run_rt.py".
 You can also turn on the "parallelMode" in the config area for speedup if you use a multi-core computer.

+>> python run_rel.py
 >> python run_rt.py

 Make sure the external module "core.so" exists.
 If not, you can build it by